Maximising the DUNE early physics output with current experiments

 \subsection{Detecting CP violation}

-CP detection ability of an experiment is defined as its ability to distinguish the true value of $\dcp$ in nature from the CP conserving cases of $0$ and $180^\circ$.
+The CP detection ability of an experiment is defined as its ability to distinguish the true value of $\dcp$ in nature from the CP-conserving cases of $0$ and $180^\circ$.
 This obviously depends on the true value of $\dcp$.
 If $\dcp$ in nature is close to $0$ or $180^\circ$, this ability will be poor, while if it is close to $\pm 90^\circ$, it will be high.
-CP detection also depends on $\theta_{23}$, and typically a decreasing function of $\theta_{23}$ \cite{ourlongcp}.
+CP detection also depends on $\theta_{23}$, and typically it is a decreasing function of $\theta_{23}$ \cite{ourlongcp}.
 Here, we have tried to determine the fraction of the entire $\dcp$ range for which our setups can detect CP violation with at least $\chi^2=9$.
 We have always chosen the smallest fraction over various values of $\theta_{23}$ ($39^\circ$, $45^\circ$ and $51^\circ$), so as to get a conservative estimate.

 We find in the right panel of Fig.~\ref{fig:expo} that for the range of exposures considered, the fraction of $\dcp$ is between 0.35 and 0.55.
-While the exposure increases by a factor of two, the increase in the fraction of $\dcp$ is very slow.
+While the exposure increases by a factor of 2, the increase in the fraction of $\dcp$ is very slow.
 In Ref.~\cite{cpv_ino}, it was shown that the addition of information from ICAL to \nova\ and T2K increases their CP detection ability.
 This is because ICAL data breaks the hierarchy-$\dcp$ degeneracy that \nova\ and T2K suffer from.
-However, LBNE data itself is also capable of lifting this degeneracy for most of the values of $\dcp$ \cite{uma-suprabh}.
+However, the DUNE experiment itself is also capable of lifting this degeneracy for most of the values of $\dcp$ \cite{suprabhlbnelbno}.
 Therefore, the inclusion of ICAL data does not make any difference in this case.